Khyber Pass: Geography

+Along Asian Highway 1 (AH1), the summit of the pass at Landi Kotal lies 5 km inside Pakistan, descending 460 m into the Peshawar Valley at Jamrud, about 30 km from the Afghan border, traversing part of the Spin Ghar mountains.
+The pass starts at Kadam near Jamrud, 18 km west of Peshawar.
+The total length of the pass proper is 25 mi from Jamrud to Landi Kotal, although the lesser section of the pass runs for additional 8 mi westwards until the town of Lōya Daka, in Afghanistan.
+The height of the summit is 3373 ft.

 History

-Historical invasions of the Indian subcontinent have been predominantly through the Khyber Pass, such as those of Cyrus, Darius I, Genghis Khan, and later Mongols such as Duwa, Qutlugh Khwaja and Kebek.
+A number of historical invasions of the Indian subcontinent have been through the Khyber Pass, such as those of Darius I, Ardashir I, Shapur I and Anushirvan. later, Mongols such as Duwa, Qutlugh Khwaja and Kebek.
 Prior to the Kushan era, the Khyber Pass was not a widely used trade route.

+The pass has been traversed by military expeditions launched by empires such as the Achaemenids and Sassanids, as well as by nomadic invaders from Central Asia, including the Saka, Yuezhi, and White Huns.
+Indian empires rarely extended their control beyond the pass, with the Maurya king Chandragupta being an exception.

+The Khyber Pass has witnessed the spread of Greek influence into India and the expansion of Buddhism in the opposite direction.
+Despite military activities, trade continued to thrive there.
 The Khyber Pass became a critical part of the Silk Road, a major trade route from East Asia to Europe.

 The Parthian Empire fought for control of passes such as this to profit from the trade in silk, jade, rhubarb, and other luxuries moving from China to Western Asia and Europe.
-Through the Khyber Pass, Gandhara (in present-day Pakistan) became a regional center of trade connecting Bagram in Afghanistan to Taxila in Pakistan, adding Indian luxury goods such as ivory, pepper, and textiles to the Silk Road commerce.
+Through the Khyber Pass, Gandhara (in present-day Pakistan) became a regional center of trade connecting Bagram in Afghanistan to Taxila in India, adding Indian luxury goods such as ivory, pepper, and textiles to the Silk Road commerce.

-Among the Muslim invasions of the Indian subcontinent through the Khyber Pass were Mahmud Ghaznavi, Muhammad Ghori and the Turkic-Mongols.
-Finally, Sikhs under Ranjit Singh captured the Khyber Pass in 1834.
-The Sikh general Hari Singh Nalwa, who manned the Khyber Pass for years, became a household name in Afghanistan.
-A common phrase at the time described the length of what was then India as "Khyber to Kanyakumari".

-To the north of the Khyber Pass lies the country of the Shalmani tribe and Mullagori tribe.
-To the south is Afridi Tirah, while the inhabitants of villages in the Pass itself are Afridi clansmen.
-Throughout the centuries, Pashtun clans, particularly the Afridis and the Afghan Shinwaris, have regarded the Pass as their own preserve and have levied a toll on travellers for safe conduct.
-Since this has long been their main source of income, resistance to challenges to the Shinwaris' authority has often been fierce.